 - Our work on awareness training, procurement and staff support, contributing to our University-wide success as Stonewall best Scottish university.

 - The University of Edinburgh's Staff Pride Network, which connects LGBTQIA+ staff and allies across a city-wide scene and collaborates with our Student Pride Society.

 - Regular panel-based events and staff training help blend the experience and expertise of staff and students alike to ensure we are always learning and never complacent in our understanding of issues.

-Our Athena Swan Silver award is a recognition of our commitment to being inclusive and sensitive to gender difference and gender equality, including at senior management level at the Information Services Group.
+The University of Edinburgh's Athena Swan Silver award is a recognition of our commitment to being inclusive and sensitive to gender difference and gender equality, including at senior management level within the Information Services Group.